-You need to know the cretan stitch to be able to learn this variation.
+You need to know the Cretan stitch to be able to learn this variation.

-| Fig 1: Start by making a few cretan stitches.
-In the illustration, I have a set of three stitches on either sides.
+Fig 1: Start by making a few Cretan stitches.
+In the illustration, I have a set of three stitches on either side.
 Now, take the needle under the stitches on the left side, without plucking the fabric below. | Fig 2: Now, turn around the needle and take the needle under the stitches on the right side, as shown.
-This finishes one ‘block’ of the scottish cretan stitch.
-Continue making such blocks of cretan stitch and repeat the process. |
+This finishes one ‘block’ of the Scottish Cretan stitch.
+Continue making such blocks of Cretan stitch and repeat the process. |

 Fig 3: A row of this stitch would look like this.
-I have used closed cretan stitch to do this row. | |
+I have used closed cretan stitch to do this row. |

 Hi Sarah,